davidrissato/graphql_ruby_using_idl/readme.md

     }

     type Query {
-      testField: String
+      testField: String!
     }
     ```

-    **Explanation:** _This is a schema definition file using GraphQL IDL (Interface Definition Language - a.k.a.
-GraphQL SDL - Schema Definition Language) that we will use to replace the Ruby class based schema definition_
+    **Explanation:** _This is a schema definition file using GraphQL IDL that matches the exact declaration that has been created by GraphQL rails generator for field `testField` from type Query_

 13. Using _VSCode_, replace the entire content of `./app/graphql/types/query_type.rb` with these lines: